instedd/surveda/docs/dev-setup-local.md

 - [Verboice](https://github.com/instedd/verboice) for making phone calls (IVR);
 - [Nuntium](https://github.com/instedd/nuntium) for sending and receiving text messages (SMS).

-They can be used from the cloud (see [dev-setup-cloud.md](dev-setup-cloud.md)) or be installed and configured locally.
+They can be used from the cloud (see [dev-setup-cloud.md](dev-setup-cloud.md)).
+Or if you want to install and configure them locally, follow the Setup below.

 ## Setup